agrc/gis.utah.gov/_posts/2022-03-21-ugrc-web-services-api-funding.md

 date: 2022-03-21 14:10:46
 categories: []
 tags:
-  - SGID
+  - sgid
-  - Web API
+  - web api
-  - UGRC Funding
+  - ugrc funding
 ---

-UGRC sometimes seeks additional funds for our work.
-In particular the Web API and associated services.
-We were successful.
-I wanted to share out the request we made as I think it tells the UGRC story eloquently.
-Enjoy the read.
+UGRC received additional funds for our work on the Web API and associated services.I wanted to share out the request we made as I think it tells the UGRC story eloquently.

 UGRC Web Services Enhancements Budget Request